threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

     Name: wordpress
 ```

-Create the default helm workload instance:
+Create the default Helm workload instance:

 ```
 tptctl create helm-workload-instance --config wordpress-helm-workload-instance-default.yaml
 ```

-Now you can view the helm workload you have running.
+Now you can view the Helm workload you have running.

 ```yaml
 tptctl get helm-workloads